shacharoo/tracy/README.md

 #### Error Handling and Cleanup

 The default handler for errors will print the error to `stderr`.
-Tracy allows registering of different output handlers using:
+Tracy allows registering of different log handlers using:

 ```c
 typedef void (*TRC_err_print_callback)(char const * fmt, va_list vargs);